CrunchyData/postgres-operator/docs/content/pgo-client/common-tasks.md

 PostgreSQL cluster, persistent volume claims (PVCs) need to be created and mounted to each PostgreSQL instance in the cluster.
 The act of mounting a new PVC to a Kubernetes Deployment causes the Pods in the deployment to restart.

+Each PostgreSQL instance is safely shutdown using the ["fast"](https://www.postgresql.org/docs/current/app-pg-ctl.html) shutdown method to help ensure it will not enter crash recovery mode when a new Pod is created.

 When the operation completes, the tablespace will be set up and accessible to use within the PostgreSQL cluster.